 We individually grades the protection of buildings with an NFF in excess of 3,500 gpm, and their PPC can differ from that of the community or district that provides their fire protection.

 We analyze three primary factors in the evaluation of the water supply at each representative site in your community:

 - capacity of the water mains or distribution system

 - distribution of hydrants

 We analyze each of those factors according to applicable standards of the National Fire Protection Association (NFPA) and the American Water Works Association (AWWA).
-In addition, ISO evaluates the type and installation of hydrants and/or suction points throughout your community or district, along with any program of hydrant inspections and flow testing.
+In addition, we evaluate the type and installation of hydrants and/or suction points throughout your community or district, along with any program of hydrant inspections and flow testing.
 You receive additional credit points based on that evaluation.